-(2 000 words, weighting 40%)
+(2,000 words, weighting 40%)

-Plan and design one 60-minute lesson for a mixed-ability Stage 4 class.
+Plan and design one 60-minute lesson for a mixed-ability Stage 5 class, either Graphics Technology or Industrial Technology Multimedia.
 The lesson plan must follow a standard SED format and be presented using the template provided.